jimhall/TestBlog4/_posts/2020-05-04-github-pages-part-one.md

 websites and youtube videos trying to sort things out with git and GitHub pages.

-Luckily I will not be writing up yet another git 101 blog page.
+Luckily I will not be writing up yet another git & GitHub Pages 101 blog page.
 I recommend that you leverage the following three [GitHub Labs](https://lab.github.com):

 - [Introduction to GitHub](https://lab.github.com/githubtraining/introduction-to-github)

 The lab focused on the basics of git in an interactive way: create clone,edit files, commit changes, push to the repo and open a pull request.
+Options to use either the website or ssh // command line.

 - [Communicating using Markdown](https://lab.github.com/githubtraining/communicating-using-markdown)